Serge Leuko

-Serge Sidoine Tchaha Leuko (born 4 August 1993) is a Cameroonian professional footballer who plays as a right/left-back for Cypriot club Nea Salamina.
+Serge Sidoine Tchaha Leuko (born 4 August 1993) is a Cameroonian professional footballer who plays as a right/left-back for Spanish club Minerva.

 Club career

 Born in Douala, Leuko joined RCD Mallorca's youth setup in 2008, through the Samuel Eto'o Foundation.
 After representing Atlètic de Ciutadella and CF Torre Levante, he moved to Valencia in 2011.

 Leuko made his senior debut for the latter's reserves in the 2012–13 campaign, in Segunda División B. On 17 July 2015 he signed a three-year contract with CD Lugo in Segunda División, but was loaned to third-tier club UD Somozas on 10 August, for one year.

 Leuko made his professional debut on 21 August 2016, coming on as a late substitute for Igor Martínez in a 2–2 away draw against Gimnàstic de Tarragona.
 Initially a backup to Jordi Calavera as a right back, he overtook veteran Manu on the left side in December, becoming a first choice afterwards.

 On 17 September 2020, Leuko agreed to a one-year deal with Belgian First Division A side Waasland-Beveren.